 Is Your Style Full of Poor Choices?

-In scratching there are so many cool and not so cool styles out there.
-Some are trendy, and although you may not personally enjoy them, it seems as if many are doing everything possible to keep such styles thriving.
-Like most trends in the world, you'll also likely find that many are following them despite their own personal opinion of it all.
-On the opposite side of the spectrum you'll have others discounting trends simply because they are trends.
-What both camps are forgetting, or perhaps not aware of at all, is that in order to truly express yourself you need to follow what your tastes naturally embrace whether it's trendy or not.
+In scratching there are many cool and not so cool styles out there.
+Some are trendy, and although you may not like them, it seems many dj’s are keeping these styles alive.
+Like most trends, you'll also find many dj’s following them, even if they’re not feeling it.
+On the other hand, others ignore trends simply because they’re trends.
+However, if you want to express yourself with scratching you need to trust your own tastes, trendy or not.

 Time Can be Your Worst Enemy

 If something doesn't grab you, there's absolutely no reason to force it.
-Even if it seems like you're the only one that doesn't like it, you must have the courage to stand alone and let it pass you by.
+Even if it seems like you're the only one that doesn't like it, have the courage to let it go.
 Time is precious.
-If you're spending time learning things you don't like in addition to the things you do, imagine how much more time consuming achieving a high level of it all will be.
+If you're spending time learning things you don't like in addition to things you do, imagine how much longer achieving a high skill level will be.

-The saddest part is eventually you will likely start dropping things anyway, whether it's the good or the bad stuff, simply due to overwhelm.
-When this happens you could end up losing some of the better parts of your style to make way for things that don't even really fit you well.
-Now you're even further away from your ideal sound and you will NEVER get all the time you spent back.
-Not only that, but you also have to work even harder now to rediscover all the things you do like, as well as breaking the habit of scratching in ways that you dislike.
+The saddest part is you’ll start dropping things anyway, good or bad, because of overwhelm.
+You could end up losing better parts of your style to make way for things that don't fit you well.
+Now you're even further away from your ideal sound and you’ll NEVER get all the time you spent back.
+Not only that, but you’ll have to work even harder to rediscover what you do like.
+You’ll also have to break the habit of scratching in ways you dislike.

-So How do You Decipher What's Not Worth Your Effort?
+So How do You figure out What's Not Worth Your Effort?

-In scratching you have many elements to consider.
-Technique, genre, tempo, samples used and techniques and styles associated with those samples, as well as many other aspects worth considering.
+In scratching you have many things to consider.
+Technique, genre, tempo, samples used and techniques and styles associated with those samples, as well as many other things worth considering.
 For example, if you don't like Electro or some other genre, don't spend time learning to scratch over it.
-Yes many have done and continue to do it.
-Yes many will argue that it's one of the best ways to learn how to scratch fast because of the typically high tempos that electro is known for.
+Yes, many have done and continue to do it.
+Yes, many dj’s will argue it's the best way to learn how to scratch fast because of the high tempos electro is known for.
 However, if you don't like electro than you don't like electro and nothing you do will ever sound convincing over it.
 Just like if you get zero enjoyment out of listening to Polka music.
 Why would you spend any amount of time trying to express yourself as a Polka artist?

-With all the clutter out of the way you now have way more room to delve deep into the styles you do enjoy.
-You are a unique individual with your own set of fingerprints and your own combination of life experiences.
-You will also likely not only enjoy one style of scratching.
-Thus basing your style on a combination of others will lead to a voice unique to you.
-Of course there are other aspects that lead to true self expression, but this is a big part of it.
+Without the clutter, you’ll have more room to dig into the styles you enjoy.
+You’re a unique individual with your own set of fingerprints and your own combination of life experiences.
+You’ll probably enjoy more than one style of scratching.
+Thus, basing your style on a combination of others will lead to a voice unique to you.
+Of course there are other things that lead to self expression, but this is a big part of it.

 Be Aware of an Untrained Ear

-It's important to understand that the less exposure you have to scratching, the less you will be able to decipher various styles and what really stands out for you as one you enjoy.
-Don't fret though because listening to your gut when glaring dislikes come your way will save you a ton of time.
-As you continue to develop your ear and tastes, you can keep refining the direction you want to head in and more easily pick apart the undesirable from the desirable.
+It's important to know, the less exposure you have to scratching, the less you’ll be able to tell what styles stand out to you.
+Don't worry though because anything you really don’t like will stand out.
+As you continue to develop your ear for scratching, you can keep narrowing your focus and more easily pick apart your likes and dislikes.

 Some Doors Must Stay Open Before They Close

 Like everything, there are exceptions to the rule.
-There may be certain styles that are less than desirable to you, yet contain some potential towards the sound you actually want to craft for yourself.
-You have to really take a look under the hood and think if it's really worth your time to work on it.
-If so, be sure to not put more focus than necessary on it and have a goal in mind of bending it toward your own way of doing things so that it makes more sense to your overall style and what you enjoy hearing.
+There might be styles that are less desirable to you, yet are useful for your style.
+You have to take a closer look and decide if it's worth your time to work on it.
+If so, be sure to put the right amount of focus on it.
+Have a goal of doing it your way, so it makes sense for your overall style and what you enjoy hearing.

-Uniqueness does not mean being unique for uniqueness' sake.
-It simply means finding yourself and highlighting it.
-As mentioned, your total life experiences do not equal out to anyone else's.
-It's literally impossible, so you will already sound naturally unique when scratching.
-All you're really trying to do is go beyond what's natural and be much bolder when expressing yourself.
-When you're true to yourself the joy is unparalleled, so stop wasting time travelling someone else's journey and take pride in your own.
+Being unique doesn’t mean being unique just for the sake of it.
+It means finding yourself and putting a spotlight on it.
+As mentioned, your total life experiences are not the same as anyone else's.
+It's impossible, so you’ll naturally sound unique when scratching.
+All you're trying to do is go beyond what's natural and be much bolder.
+When you're true to yourself the joy can’t be compared, so stop wasting time travelling someone else's journey and take pride in your own.